microsoft/vscode-python/CONTRIBUTING.md

 #### Customising the Test Run

 If you want to change which tests are run or which version of Python is used, you can do this by setting environment variables.
+The same variables work when running from the command line or launching from within VSCode, though the mechanism used to specify them changes a little.

 * Setting `CI_PYTHON_PATH` lets you change the version of python the tests are executed with
 * Setting `VSC_PYTHON_CI_TEST_GREP` lets you filter the tests by name